Filmic fails on first instance

 the latitude to zero leading to a B&W picture.

 BTW, I tried a dirty way: I copied your filmic.c directly froy your PR to my src/iop directory and I compiled the sources.

 No way, filmic still refuses to work (would you like me to test without opencl?)

-#10 Updated by Paolo Astengo 12 months ago
+#10 Updated by Paolo Astengo over 1 year ago